JAMESMTL/snippets/bnx2x/proxmox/README.md

 Step 6.
 Install the headers file corresponding to your target

 You will need to get a link for the headers that match the target build.
-Unfortunately you can't use: apt install pve-headers-$(uname -r) as that will pull down the latest version and not necessarily the installed version.
+Unfortunately you CAN'T use:

+    apt install pve-headers-$(uname -r)

+Doing so will pull down the latest version and not necessarily the installed version.

 you can construct the filename you need based on the version learned from the target

-ex: pve-headers-4.15.18-12-pve_4.15.18-35_amd64.deb
+ex: pve-headers-4.15.18-12-pve_4.15.18-35_amd64.deb\
-ex: pve-headers-5.0.15-1-pve_5.0.15-1_amd64.deb
+ex: pve-headers-5.0.15-1-pve_5.0.15-1_amd64.deb\
 ex: pve-headers-5.4.34-1-pve_5.4.34-2_amd64.deb (** Note -1 vs -2 **)

 For v5.4